quantleaf/query/API.md

-# Translate text to query format
+# Endpoint: Translate text to query format

 In this endpoint you provide the described schema, and the query text, and the result will be the interpreted query (in the generalized format)